-When apply for probate you will have to obtain a probate valuation of any and all properties owned by the deceased.
+When applying for probate you will have to obtain a probate valuation of any and all properties owned by the deceased.
 The value of the property must be reported in your application for probate on the relevant inheritance tax form.
 You must provide a valuation for a property that the deceased had any sort of ownership of this includes joint names and tenants in common.

 There are two main types of probate valuations, an estates agents valuation and a surveyors valuation.
-Which one you use will depend on the specifics of the individual estate, your solicitor will provide you with information and advise on which type of valuation will be neccessary.
+Which one you use will depend on the specifics of the individual estate, your solicitor will provide you with information and advise on which type of valuation will be necessary.

 Estate Agents Market Appraisal for Probate Valuation

 An estate agent’s valuation will normally consist of a market appraisal that details the property type and condition.
 This information is then used as a comparison against recently sold property in the area culminating in a market price that the agent feels they can obtain for the property if it were to be sold.

 Usually when dealing with a smaller estate that is not subject to inheritance tax an estate agents valuation will normally be sufficient and is less expensive than a RICS probate valuation, in order to apply for probate.
 When the estate is nearing the inheritance tax band the probate office may require at least three agent valuations in order to provide a grant of probate.

 An estate agent’s probate valuation or market appraisal is often provided free of charge as the agent will be bidding to take the property on to their books and fulfil the sales transaction.
 The estate agent will then charge a commission on the sale and in turn be paid for his services at the end of the transaction.
 However, if the property is not going to be sold the agent may charge a fee upfront for the probate valuation/market appraisal.